 During every Tarot card reading is suggested to the person being read to shuffle the cards three times before placing them on the table, in order to acquire their energy of the person as it is meant to be interpreted through the cards.

 I focused directly on Leann trying to bring her energy in, after shuffling them three times, I placed three blocks of cards on the table, I flipped them over to find three shocking words; she-is-ours.
-Where are the damned pictures I thought?
+Where are the damned pictures?
+I thought.

 I reshuffled the cards and tried to call on Leann but something was not allowing that connection with her, until after a couple of attempts, I could finally hear her saying; “I’m sorry Sheryl but this method is not secure anymore, they found a way to impede this.”

-I asked, who are they Leann?
-Leann!??
+I asked, “who are they Leann?
+Leann!??”

 She was gone and I could just think one thing, the backward trinity must be behind this.
 Now things will be harder, I cannot use the Ouija board.
 I just wondered if at this point, I can get anything from Lilith but shit!
 I already have pending stuff with her, nonetheless all these entities seem to adjust to a better deal although having to wait longer to gain a soul.